Using Tableau Dashboards and SharePoint for Global AR Tracking

 iPolling Results Review

-Peeriosity’s iPolling was used to provide insight to the effectiveness of processes that Peeriosity member companies use for Accounts Receivable tracking in terms of timeliness, accuracy and meaningfulness of the data provided, with additional insight to the degree that Accounts Receivable tracking is automated.
+Peeriosity’s iPolling was used to provide insight into the effectiveness of processes that Peeriosity member companies use for Accounts Receivable tracking in terms of timeliness, accuracy, and meaningfulness of the data provided, with additional insight to the degree that Accounts Receivable tracking is automated.

 Regarding the effectiveness of Accounts Receivable tracking processes, 6% indicated that the processes were excellent with 38% reporting that the processes were very good, with needs generally met with few exceptions.
 An additional 31% reported that the processes were good but could be improved.
 Finally, 25% reported that the effectiveness of tracking processes was disappointing, where the processes are not adequately meeting the needs of internal users or customers.